 - 1. The student must be at least sixteen years of age - 2.
-There shall be a meeting of the student, the student's parents, and the principal or principal's designee of the school in which the student is enrolled to develop the plan, which must include the following: - Career guidance counseling - Mandatory enrollment and attendance in a general educational development preparatory program or other alternative education program approved by the School Board, with attendance reported to the principal or principal's designee - Mandatory enrollment in a program to earn a Board of Education-approved career and technical education credential, such as the successful completion of an industry certification, a state licensure examination, a national occupational competency assessment, or the Virginia workplace readiness skills assessment - Successful completion of the course in economics and personal finance required to earn a Board of Education-approved high school diploma
+There shall be a meeting of the student, the student's parents, and the principal or principal's designee of the school in which the student is enrolled to develop the plan, which must include the following: - career guidance counseling - mandatory enrollment and attendance in a preparatory program for passing a high school equivalency examination approved by the Board of Education or other alternative education program approved by the School Board, with attendance reported to the principal or principal's designee